 Like Roger Corman, Castle was essentially a B-film horror director.
-He turned out dozens of low-budget films over his career.
+He turned out dozens of low-budget movies over his career.
 In addition to being limited by budgets, Castle also had to contend with a competitive film market.
 His solution to put “bums in seats” – marketing gimmicks.
 Not since P.T.
 Barnum had a showman so effectively found clever angles to get spectators to ‘rubberneck’ at his shows.

-Indeed, Castle had much in common with exploitation filmmakers – his movies combined cheap terrors, gore, cheesy humor, and taboo subject matter.
+Indeed, Castle had much in common with exploitation filmmakers.
+His movies combined cheap terrors, gore, cheesy humor, and taboo subject matter.
 But Castle also marketed his films with ingenious gimmicks that promised his audiences so much more than just a movie.

 You’ll Need Life Insurance To See It

 While not a particularly memorable film, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.

 Before making 1958 horror-suspense film Macabre, Castle had already amassed a large filmography in the Hollywood studio system.
 But the cheaply-made Macabre was Castle’s first independent film.
 Rumor suggests he financed the movie in part by mortgaging his own home.
 While not particularly memorable, Macabre represented Castle’s signature combination of lurid subject matter and outlandish promotional stunts.